Flux cost functions and optimal metabolic states: Flux costs scoring enzyme and metabolite concentrations

-To derive more realistic flux cost functions, justified by detailed biochemical models, I propose to consider the \emph{minimal} enzyme and metabolite costs at which a flux can be realised in a given kinetic model (Figure \ref{fig:definition}).
-Both kinds of cost have been considered before (enzyme costs in \cite{reic:83,brow:91,fnbl:13}, additional metabolite costs in \cite{sche:91, tnah:13}).
-To represent them as flux costs, we need to be able to quantify metabolite and enzyme costs of a given metabolic flow.
-To do so, we assume simple fitness terms for enzyme levels, metabolite levels, and fluxes: enzyme costs (see Box 2) are proportional to enzyme levels (i.e.~penalising high enzyme levels), metabolite cost is a convex function of the logarithmic metabolite levels (e.g.~penalising deviations from some ideal metabolite profile), and the flux benefit is a linear function of the fluxes.
-We then assume that cells adopt an optimal strategy by maximising the benefit-cost difference, the benefit/cost ratio, or the benefit at a fixed cost, or by minimising cost at a fixed benefit.
-By writing enzyme and metabolite cost as functions of the fluxes, we can reformulate such optimality problems in kinetic models as simple optimality problems for fluxes, leaving enzyme and metabolite levels out of the picture, but accounting for their effects.
+\myparagraph{Enzymatic and kinetic flux cost} In all these methods, we assume that fluxes and enzyme levels are strictly proportional, which leads to linear flux cost functions.
+Moreover, enzymes are sometimes assumed to operate at their maximal rate (called $\kcat$ value), and deviations from this ideal assumption have been dubbed ``unused enzyme capacity'' \cite{obup:16}.
+However, part of this ``unused capacity''is due to the fact that the enzymes within a larger network cannot operate at their maximal speed, so we need to beware of idealised models that ignore the trade-offs between enzymes and underpredict the enzyme demands!
+If flux cost weights for FBA are computed from $\kcat$ values, these are lower bounds on the actual cost weights and the actual values remain unclear. \co{FN about schaetzung in wortel SI.} All this is of course unrealistic.
+To address these problems, we now define realistic flux cost functions which reflect the minimal enzyme and metabolite costs that come with the fluxes in a given kinetic model (Figure \ref{fig:definition}).
+Both types of cost have been considered before (enzyme costs in \cite{reic:83,brow:91,fnbl:13}, enzyme plus metabolite costs in \cite{sche:91, tnah:13}).
+To write them as flux costs, we first need to score enzyme levels, metabolite concentrations, and fluxes by cost and benefit functions: enzyme cost is a linear function of enzyme levels (i.e.~penalising high enzyme levels), metabolite cost is a convex function of the logarithmic metabolite concentrations (e.g.~penalising deviations from some ideal metabolite profile), and flux benefit is a linear function of the fluxes.
+Given these metabolic targets, we may formulate different optimality problems: we may assume that cells maximise either the benefit-cost difference, the benefit/cost ratio, or the benefit at a fixed cost, or that they minimise cost at a fixed benefit.
+Below, we mostly consider this latter case, where ``cost'' can refer to enzyme cost or the sum of enzyme and metabolite costs. having all this in place, we can finally assign to each flux profile the metabolite and enzyme profiles that can realise this flux profile in the most beneficial way, quantify these profile by their cost functions and assign this cost as an effective ``flux cost'' to our metabolic {\flow}.